Christophe Clement: Racing career

 Clement's first winner was the first horse he saddled, Spectaculaire, at Belmont Park in 1991.
 He succeeded in graded stakes around the U.S., including wins with Trampoli, Voodoo Dancer, Blu Tusmani, Relaxed Gesture, Flag Down, Statesmanship, Coretta, Honor Glide, Dedication, Dynever, Forbidden Apple, and England's Legend who won the Beverly D. Stakes in 2001.
 In 2007 he had a repeat win in the Beverly D. with Royal Highness, as well as winning stakes with Meribel, Gio Ponti, Revved Up, Naissance Royale, Vacare, In Summation, and Rutherienne.
 Rutherienne won six stakes, among them five graded victories.
 Gio Ponti won Eclipse Awards in 2010 and 2011.
 In 2014, Clement won the Belmont Stakes and twice the Jockey Club Gold Cup with Tonalist.
 In 2021, he won the Breeders' Cup at Del Mar with Pizza Bianca.

 Christophe Clement Racing Stable has yielded more than $180 million in purses in 2025, over 250 graded stakes wins, over 530 all black type races, and over 2,500 wins.
 Clement celebrated his 1,000th win in December 2008 and his 2,000th in 2020.

+In 2026, Clement was posthumously elected into the National Museum of Racing and Hall of Fame.